noahehall/theBookOfNoah/databases/mysql_new.md

   - `do`
     - suppresses the display of an expressions results
   - `explain`
+    - tells you want mysql does when it executes a give sql statement
+      - however it doestn tell you what to do differently to improve performance.
     - display information about the columns of a given table
       - synonmyous with `describe` and `show columns`
     - analyzes the handling of a select statement
       - when multiple tables are queried, the order  in which the tables are used
       - see performance
+    - fields
+      - `possible_keys` lists the indexes that might have been used to find the data
+      - `key` indicates the specific index(s) that were actually used
+      - `select_type`
+        - `simple` indicates a simple select statement with a subquery or a union
+        - `primary` when using a subquery this is the mains elect statement
+        - `union` when using a union this is not hte first select statement
+        - `dependent union` when using a union this is not the first select statement that is dependent on the main query -
   - `handler`
   - `help`
   - `insert`